 Swaddle your baby.
 Snugly wrapping your baby in a swaddle blanket can help little ones fall and stay asleep on their backs.
 Some babies have trouble sleeping on their backs because they startle themselves awake with their flailing little arms.
 But when swaddled, babies are far less likely to do that.

 Try SNOO.
 With its womb-like rocking, all-night white noise, and safe hug of a swaddle, SNOO is designed to activate Baby’s natural calming reflex, aka their “off switch” for crying and “on switch” for sleep, which reduces night-wakings and promotes more sleep overall.
-Plus, SNOO’s award-winning design ensures that Baby remains securely swaddled on their back all night (and nap) long, virtually eliminating the risk of unsafe rolling.
+Plus, SNOO has a special swaddle that clips into the bed to keep babies securely swaddled on their backs all night (and nap) long.

 Disclaimer: The information on our site is NOT medical advice for any specific person or condition.
 It is only meant as general information.
 If you have any medical questions and concerns about your child or yourself, please contact your health provider.